The workflow will be as follows:

 - (optional) export to lwtnn

-- Write lightweight application for dictation
+- Write lightweight application for dictation (DONE)

 Finding the trained models was done by reverse engineering the GBoard app using apktool.
 Further analysis of the app is necessary to find the right parameters to the models, but the initial blog post also provides some useful info: